MOROCCO MOTORCYCLE TOUR

 Fully Guided Morocco Motorcycle Tour that provides a unique experience, combined with professional tour guides, excellent accommodation and some truly stunning routes.
 With over 5 years experience running tours across Africa we are certain you’ll love every minute of this tour.

-Our Morocco Motorcycle Tour has been voted by customers as being one of our most favourite guided motorcycle touring holidays.
-By staying on the tarmac for this tour, it appeals to any experienced and competent riders looking for an exciting adventure
+The Morocco Motorcycle Tour has always been a keen favourite for our customers.
+By staying on the tarmac for this tour, it appeals to any experienced and competent riders and rider and pillions looking for an exciting adventure

 All tour guides have extensive knowledge and experience travelling around Morocco and will support you 24 hours a day throughout the tour.
 Their knowledge will enhance your experience and provide you will an incredibly enjoyable, hassle free and stress free adventure.
 Furthermore, we stay as a group at all times using a simple drop-off system, our guide will never intentionally leave you or abandon you